Arotte/cooktoday-android-app/README.md

 This repository contains the source of the CookToday Android mobile application.

+## Branches

+* `develop`: this is our main branch that we use for development
+* `initial_code`: this branch contains the initial app code created by Zixin and Dimana in the first semester

 ## Development Setup

 **If you already have a copy of this repository on your machine:**